Exsolid/UnityToolbox/README.md

 - ...Interaction.cs for player triggered interactions with GameObjects.
 - ...Button.cs for any UI related buttons.
 - ...Control.cs for any input related scripts, that execute on a pressed key.

+The documentation excludes private members and EditorWindow implementations.